 - Case management and counseling.
 Information and referral to a variety of programs.

 - Employment services and job training for adults and youth,

 - A variety of other emergency care programs, including New Jersey public assistance.

 Gateway Community Action Partnership - Supports many local counties, including Salem.
 Energy bill assistance is provided from utility programs including USF, LIHEAP, and NJ Shares.
 The non-profit accepts applications for the federal government funded LIHEAP program.

 Assistance is for winter heating bills, and funds are used to pay for basic needs such as heating bills, summer cooling, and other emergency expenses.
 Regardless of type of fuel, funds may be offered for oil, kerosene, natural gas, electric heating, and propane.
 You will need to speak to your local community action agency before applying at Gateway.

 Housing counseling is provided too.
 Gateway has a department to educate potential first time buyers, and can work on activities such as shopping for a house, budgeting and credit repair, mortgage and financing, home maintenance and the closing process.
 Free foreclosure counseling is also offered.
 For example, the Gateway housing department also provides financial literacy and budget classes to homeowners undergoing foreclosure counseling, and get information on mortgage assistance.
 Read more on foreclosure help in New Jersey.

 The community partnership offers Emergency Assistance at 14 New Market Street, Salem, NJ phone (856) 935-0944.
 Or contact them for other support.
-Click here.
+Click here Gateway community action.

 Salvation Army provides emergency assistance when funding is available.
 Special needs can be addressed by the non-profit charity.
+They also offer basic needs, including shelter, free food, clothes, and even Christmas toys or school supplies.
 Dial (856) 696 - 5252